BranchManager/.dotfiles/.config/README.md

         `
         sudo pacman -S thunar-archive-plugin`
     - I also use Nautilus as an alternative file manager
+    - tumbler is used a plugin to view picture thumbnails in thunar
 </details>

 # Used this link for git bare repository